-You will wake up with a catheter in your bladder.
-You can expect to stay in the hospital between 1-4 days.
+You can expect to stay in the hospital between 2-5 days.
 During the first 6 weeks you should avoid any type of heavy housework (vacuuming, etc.) or lifting, including shopping bags, laundry baskets, etc.

 Gentle walking is good exercise.
 Start with about 10 minutes a day when you feel ready and build up gradually.
 Avoid any fitness-type training, aerobics, etc. for at least 6 weeks after surgery.
 Swimming, spa baths and intercourse should also be avoided for 6 weeks following surgery.
 Generally, you will need 4-6 weeks off work.
 This period may be longer if you have a very physical job.